grimmhud/grimmhud/README.md

 ---

 ### Send me a message!
-- If you would like to contact me for some reason, fell free to send me a message!
+- If you want to contact me for some reason, fell free to send me a message!

 <p>
   <a href="https://twitter.com/grimmhud">